Herring: Predators

 Predators of herring include seabirds, marine mammals such as dolphins, porpoises, whales, seals, and sea lions, predatory fish such as sharks, billfish, tuna, salmon, striped bass, cod, and halibut.
 Fishermen also catch and eat herring.

 The predators often cooperate in groups, using different techniques to panic or herd a school of herring into a tight bait ball.
 Different predatory species then use different techniques to pick the fish off in the bait ball.
 The sailfish raises its sail to make it appear much larger.
 Swordfish charge at high speed through the bait balls, slashing with their swords to kill or stun prey.
 They then turn and return to consume their "catch".
 Thresher sharks use their long tails to stun the shoaling fish.
 These sharks compact their prey school by swimming around them and splashing the water with their tails, often in pairs or small groups.
 They then strike them sharply with the upper lobe of their tails to stun them.
 Spinner sharks charge vertically through the school, spinning on their axes with their mouths open and snapping all around.
 The sharks' momentum at the end of these spiraling runs often carries them into the air.

 Some whales lunge feed on bait balls.
 Lunge feeding is an extreme feeding method, where the whale accelerates from below the bait ball to a high velocity and then opens its mouth to a large gape angle.
 This generates the water pressure required to expand its mouth and engulf and filter a huge amount of water and fish.
 Lunge feeding by rorquals, a family of huge baleen whales that includes the blue whale, is said to be the largest biomechanical event on Earth.

 Fisheries

 Adult herring are harvested for their flesh and eggs, and they are often used as baitfish.
-The trade in herring is an important sector of many national economies.
+The trade in herring is an important sector of many economies around the world.
 In Europe, the fish has been called the "silver of the sea", and its trade has been so significant to many countries that it has been regarded as the most commercially important fishery in history.

-Environmental Defense have suggested that the Atlantic herring (Clupea harengus) fishery is an environmentally responsible fishery.